mountwebs/mountwebs.github.io/_posts/2020-12-28-Hello-internet.md

 ---
 layout: post
-title: First post
+title: Hello internet!
 ---

-Hello internet!
 This is my new blog.
 On this blog I will write about my coding and tinkering projects and share my thoughts on technology.

 ## A bit about me and my journey
 These recent years I have spent more and time on technology.
 During this previous spring and summer, while I was finishing my master thesis (which I will come back to), I made a big decision: I want to work as a developer.